Cancel Your Plans: Why Staying At Home Is Cool Now

 While Caleb Bryant, a senior foodservice analyst at Mintel and the person in charge of compiling the report, says the firm doesn’t have specific data on how significant a role online dating has played in the apparent pullback from bars and clubs, most of the millennials we spoke to cited it as a key reason.
 Call it the Netflix-and-Chill factor, if you will.

 And while millennials are sometimes chastised for spending our cash on frivolities like avocado toast (or, I guess, living rooms), saving money was probably the number one reason to stay in among those we informally surveyed.
-After all, no matter how dive-y the dive bar, it’s hard to compete with a five quid bottle of wine.
+After all, no matter how dive-y the dive bar, it’s hard to compete with that Two Buck Chuck.
 On the other hand, Mintel’s report notes that while people may be going out less, they’re often willing to spend more on fancier drinks when they do decide to leave the house.
-Because if you’re gonna get off the couch, put on an non-pyjama outfit, and speak to other humans, why not pop bottles, right?
+Because if you’re gonna get off the couch, put on an non-pajama outfit, and speak to other humans, why not pop bottles, right?

 Advertisement